Posted by Eric Olson | Feb 18, 2021 |

 The Minnesota Legislature passed new DWI laws set to go into effect on August 1, 2018.
 This blog discusses how the new laws differ from the existing laws and what that means for those facing DWI charges in the future.

+When can police bring a drug-sniffing dog to an apartment?
 In a recent opinion, the Minnesota Court of Appeals clarified rules for determining whether police officers may bring a drug-sniffing dog to the door of an apartment.
 The basic answer is that the police must have an “articulable suspicio...

 The Minnesota Court of Appeals has issued a recent unpublished opinion that clarifies under what circumstances the police are required to advise someone of their rights.
 This is important because it may allow a defendant to have their statements suppressed and even possibly have their charges dismissed.